 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents prescribed antianxiety medications.
-Antianxiety drugs are administered to residents experiencing depression or anxiety.
+This indicates the percent of patients who were prescribed antianxiety drugs.
+These drugs are generally prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents